 4 Key Considerations for Business Leader Amidst COVID-19

 Your employees are not on the same page and are not responding in the same way.

-Most initial questions among employees have concerned possible cancellation of business trips.
-Suddenly non-critical meetings, pre-planned conferences and even celebratory sales galas seem risky.
+Initial questions among employees have concerned possible cancellation of business trips.
+Suddenly, non-critical meetings, pre-planned conferences and even celebratory sales galas seem risky.
 Many businesses are closing offices and enabling enhanced work-from-home programs.
 The responses can appear somewhat pragmatic and risk-balanced.

 The reality, however, is much more complicated.
-Consider the multiverse of stakeholders in a large enterprise.
-Supply chain planners, treasury practitioners, finance clerks, fulfillment specialists, talent management leaders, to name a few.
+Consider the multiverse of stakeholders in a large enterprise — supply chain planners, treasury practitioners, finance clerks, fulfillment specialists, talent management leaders among others.
 These people are individually interpreting how to respond to COVID-19.
-Some elements of your business may be trying to stock up on long lead time items; other elements of your business may be shedding nonessential activities.
+Some elements of your business may be trying to stock up on long lead time items; other elements of your business may be shedding non-essential activities.

-Running an efficient and well-connected organization was already challenging, but COVID-19 has led to a daily, user-level re-think of how to interpret and deliver the business strategy.
-Each day, your business may move further and further towards ineffectiveness and inefficiency caused by individuals doing what they think is best, rather than executing leadership’s plan.
+Running an efficient and well-connected organization was already challenging, but COVID-19 has led to a daily, user-level re-think of how to interpret and deliver business strategy.
+Each day, your business may move further towards ineffectiveness and inefficiency caused by individuals doing what they think is best, rather than executing the leadership’s plan.

 CEOs must show courage and fully align the C-suite on a consistent COVID-19 response.
 One strong recommendation: CEOs should chair daily cross-leadership sessions — even on weekends — as a crisis response action, to ensure that functional-level actions are consistent with the enterprise strategy.

 Talent management is the biggest risk that few are talking about.

 The long bull run of global economies over the past decade or so has led to tight labor markets.
 In economies like the United States, available labor is at or near all-time lows in nearly every metric.
 COVID-19 creates multiple problems for talent management programs.